ThunderFly-aerospace/docs/instruments/TF-B1/index.md

 The LoRa subsystem is implemented using two software modules.
 Only the application layer is platform-specific:

 **`tflora`**
 Low-level LoRa PX4 driver based on the LMIC stack.
 Responsible for radio configuration, packet transmission, spreading factor control, and scheduling of radio activity.
-This module is generic TFLORA01 driver and intended to remain unchanged across different platforms.
+This module is a generic TFLORA01 driver and is intended to remain unchanged across different platforms.
+For the configuration of this software module looks in [TFLORA01 documentation](/avionics/TFLORA01/).

 **`lora_gps_vcmd`**
 Application layer used in TF-B1.
 This module generates the beacon message, encodes GPS telemetry into a compact binary format, and schedules periodic transmissions.
-It also implements dual spreading-factor operation used to balance transmission range and airtime.
+It also implements a dual spreading-factor operation used to balance transmission range and airtime.

 ### Beacon Transmission